-A real life example of this is when Sony paid to create a fake fan site to generate buzz for one of their new products.
+Want a real life example?
+Sony paid to create a fake fan site to generate buzz for one of their new products.

 As a content marketer, I was outright offended because I create content.
 Yes, the content is meant to help generate sales, but it’s not framed in such a dishonest way like this.

-The content that I write goes up on company websites, and it’s meant to help prospective clients make a decision that will make them the most happy.
-If you get a sale from this, it’s because the client decided you were the best solution, and that’s what content is meant to do.
+The content that I write goes up on company websites.
+We try to help prospective clients make a decision that will make them the most happy.
+If you get a sale from this, it’s because the prospect decided you were the best solution, and that’s what content is meant to do.